ABOUT TWO MILE HIGH CLUB

 FREE ROAMING

-Mid May - Mid October
+Memorial Day - Mid October

 HOUSED

-Mid October - Mid May
+Mid October - Memorial Day

 Our donkeys live in their winter pasture during this time, where shelter, water tanks, and room to roam make it comfortable during the winter months.
 Our club volunteers manage donkey feeding, veterinarian care, medication, and farrier needs year-round.